openebs-archive/openebs-docs/docs/configurepools.md

 ## Day 2 operations on cStorPools

-In 0.8.1 , only some day2 operations are supported.
-Many day2 operations are under active development.
+With latest release,only some day2 operations are supported.
+Many of day2 operations are under active development.
 See [cStor roadmap](docs/next/cstor.html#cstor-roadmap) for more details.

 **Note:** *All pools created using 0.8.1 will receive the pool expansion capabilities when those features are available in future releases.*